1. Purpose of procedures

 9.3.2 When an error in the computation of the Final Grade is identified subsequent to the release of final grades the following process is followed:

-(a) the Course Coordinator for the identified course checks the results for all students in all assessment items in the Grade Centre in Blackboard.
+(a) the Course Coordinator for the identified course checks the results for all students in all assessment items in the Grade Centre in the Learning Management System.
 Any necessary adjustments are made; the results are then resubmitted to the Interim Results Module;

 (b) the Course Coordinator provides a report to the relevant Head of School summarising the reason for the error and the effect on the cohort, including a summary of students who will have their mark and grade recalculated resulting in a new grade being awarded.